 "What else do you know?"
 Lupin's curiosity grew with every mention of the name.

-"I told you, it's not my story to tell."
+"It's not my story to tell."
 Eka said, grabbing the volume again to put it away in the bag hanging from Hush's side.

 "You think the monks would know?"